-A collection of independent computers that appears to its users as a single coherent system.
+A collection of independent components that communicate and coordinate their actions by passing messages.
+This collection appears to its users as a single coherent system.

 Examples

 - Internet

 - Intranet (portion of the Internet managed by an organization)

 - Mobile and ubiquitous computing